 Conflict-Sensitivity and Do No Harm

+CDA is known as the founder of ‘Do No Harm” and as a recognized leader in conflict-sensitivity.
+Through collaborative learning projects, innovative teachings, strategic and policy influencing, as well as trainings and accompaniment support CDA helps organizations to systematically apply conflict sensitivity in their work.
 Our insights, conceptual frameworks, and practical tools focus on how organizations interact with conflict and how they can work effectively in conflict contexts, while helping to mitigate their negative impacts on conflict, and support local capacities for peace.

 CDA’s work on conflict sensitivity began in 1993 with the launch of the Local Capacities for Peace Project, which came to be known as the Do No Harm Program.
 Over the years, Do No Harm involved hundreds of aid agencies, and more than 1000 aid practitioners from all over the world in its collaborative learning process.
 The resulting lessons are presented in Do No Harm: How Aid Can Support Peace – Or War.